It’s a Friday night in the Excelsior, and the nonprofit the Noticing Folk Foundation is launching the latest edition of its “Blessing Program.”

 “Some had no words.
 They didn’t feel it was real,” says Limon.
 Domingo adds that some customers think there’s a catch — that someone is trying to get them to go to church.

 This reporter estimates that somewhere around $1,800 worth of groceries were sold in the hour-long period on Friday night.
-It seemed that most customers appeared genuinely surprised at the counter to be getting their bill waived.
+It seemed that most customers appeared genuinely surprised at the counter to learn that their bill would be waived.

 The foundation’s hope, says Domingo, is not to make leaders out of this initiative per se.
 “We just want to inspire other people in San Francisco to do this for their own communities.”